On homomorphisms and generically $\tau$-regular components for skewed-gentle algebras

 In our context, $A=\Ka\uQ$ for a skewed-gentle polarized quiver, and $\Ka$ is a field with $\kar(\Ka)\neq 2$.
 In particular, $A$ is a skewed-gentle algebra.
 We recall the definition of the Gabriel quiver $\tQ$ of $\Ka\uQ$ from Section~\ref{ssec:skga} and set $\bs_i=\II_{i,+}^{-1}\II_{i,-}$ for all $i\in Q_0$.
 The modules

 represent the isoclasses of the simple $\Ka\uQ$-modules, and they are pairwise non-isomorphic.
-Here, we write for the sake of an uniform notation $V_o:=\Ka$, and $V_\pm$ denotes the 1-dimensional $\Ka[T]/(T^2-1)$-module on which $T$ acts by $\pm 1$.
+Here, we write for the sake of a uniform notation $V_o:=\Ka$, and $V_\pm$ denotes the 1-dimensional $\Ka[T]/(T^2-1)$-module on which $T$ acts by $\pm 1$.